JoeBalduz/A-Star-Algorithm/README.md

 POINT_NAME NUMBER_OF_NEIGHBORS NEIGHBOR_1 NEIGHBOR_2 ...
 NEIGHBOR_N

 As long as that format is kept, neighbors can be added, removed, or changed.
+All source code can be found in AStarAlgorithm/AStarAlgorithm/.

 # Running the Program
 This program can be run in both Windows and Linux.
 In Windows, the project can be loaded into visual studio and run there.
 For Linux,